kensanata/spellcasters/Beryl.md

 average, or every month if their intelligence is 8 or lower.
 While charmed, victims treat you as their best friend.
-Once victims break free, they remember everything they did and if they did anything they would not have ordinarily have done, they react with shame and anger.
+Once victims break free, they remember everything they did and if they did anything they would not have ordinarily done, they react with shame and anger.
 Charms usually cause severe emotional distress!

 **Darkness** (1) with a radius of 60ft and a duration of 2h; anybody within it is blind (-4 to hit).
 Victims get a save vs. spells.

-**Detect magic** (1) is always useful.
-60ft range.
-The blue magic glow highlighting all enchantments is visible to all.
+**Detect magic** (1) makes all magic items within 30ft give of a faint blue glow for 10min.
+Anybody can see this glow.

 **Permanent darkness** (2) with a radius of 60ft; anybody within it is blind (-4 to hit, no targeting of spells).
 If you target somebody directly, the must save vs. spells or be blinded.

-**Spider senses** (2) allows you to hear the smallest vibrations within 300ft for a day.
+**Extra hearing** (2) allows you to hear the faintest sound within 300ft for a day.
 Within this range, you hear anybody walking and overhear any conversation.
 At the same time, more than ten people moving or talking within range confuses you and any shouting or banging hurts.